amedeo463/PScrInt/manual.md

 ## 4: Attributes
 Attributes are strings that saved in memory that represent choices made by the user, and unlike instruction names, attributes *ARE case sensitive*.
-Attributes are used to run the contents of sections, which can be entered by possessing the right attributes.
+They are used to run the contents of sections, which can be entered by possessing the right attributes.
 There are plenty of instructions dedicated to gain attributes.
 They are: ATTRYN, ATTRSEL and ATTRMSEL.
 ### 4.1: Using ATTRYN
 ATTRYN is an instruction that asks the user if it wants to gain a specific set of attributes,